COVID Vaccination Centre @ RxDx Healthcare

-RxDx, your friendly neighbourhood healthcare chain has vaccinated over 10,000 beneficiaries through their CVCs across the 5 flagship facilities in Bengaluru.
+RxDx, your friendly neighbourhood healthcare chain has administered over 20,000 doses through their CVCs across the 5 flagship facilities in Bengaluru.
 Our dedicated COVID Vaccine Team has started running onsite camps for workplaces as soon we received the nod.
-We are ready for the societies now.

 ELIGIBLE AGE GROUP

 All citizens aged 18 years and above can register for vaccination on the Co-WIN portal.